brikis98/docker-osx-dev/README.md

 # How it works

-The `setup.sh` script installs all the software you need:
+The `install command` installs all the software you need:

 1. [Docker](https://www.docker.com/)
 2. [Boot2Docker](http://boot2docker.io/)